riizdo/ladder_modifier/readme.md

 Ladder Modifier

-is a program to simplify the modification of the motoman ladder
+is a program to simplify the modification of the motoman programs